-The first episode is a sour one; it feels like the show is turning on itself, as it did through so much of the Sixth Doctor era, engaging in the sort of self-loathing self-referentialism that's wildly off-putting.
+The first episode is a sour one; it feels like the show is turning on itself, as it did through so much of the Sixth Doctor era, trading in its sense of wonder for a sort of mean-spirited self-mockery.
 Here, it's the Rani slipping into a Mel impression, all squeaky-voiced and histrionic, which -- whatever you think of her character -- is insulting to Bonnie Langford.
 (The Bakers use a character they created to degrade another character they created.
 That's ballsy.)
 It essentially says, "She's nothing more than a caricature, easily mimicked."
-Can you imagine someone saying that about Barbara or Sarah Jane?
+Can you imagine someone saying that about Barbara or Liz or Sarah Jane?
 In one sense, it's the show admitting how the quality of the companions has declined, but it's also a show very willing to self-parody, even if the impulse behind it is cruel.
 (And while the Rani is skewering Mel, Langford is being forced to scream even more than usual.
 It's as if, to prop up Kate O'Mara's impression, Mel is reduced to a collection of tics.)
 Thank heavens, once the Doctor and Mel find their way back to each other -- in a splendid scene where each tries to verify the other's identity, and prove their own -- the story starts to snap into focus.
-McCoy is struggling to find his character, and doesn't really get there (the malaprops don't help), but he's in good hands with the great Andrew Morgan, in his first Who assignment, who surrounds him with a solid supporting cast and permits them a full range of emotions.
+McCoy is struggling to find his character, and doesn't really get there (the malaprops don't help), but Morgan, in his first Who assignment, surrounds him with a solid supporting cast and permits them a full range of emotions.
 There's some delicacy in the playing that, with few exceptions (e.g., Martin Jarvis in "Vengeance on Varos," James Saxon and Carmen Gómez in "The Two Doctors"), we haven't seen much since the Davison era.
-And like Matthew Robinson in "Attack of the Cybermen" and Ken Grieve in "Destiny of the Daleks," Morgan understands how to set the characters against a barren landscape and retain visual interest; the soft oranges and roses and yellows of the costumes (an unusual color scheme for Doctor Who) are muted enough to avoid garishness, but vivid enough to stand out against the rocky wasteland of Lakertya.
+Like Matthew Robinson on "Attack of the Cybermen" and Ken Grieve on "Destiny of the Daleks," Morgan understands how to set his characters against a barren landscape and retain visual interest; the soft oranges and roses and yellows of the costumes (an unusual color scheme for Doctor Who) are muted enough to avoid garishness, but vivid enough to stand out against the rocky wasteland of Lakertya.
 And the exploding bubbles are a blast.
 After the brutal depths of "The Ultimate Foe," this one's definitely a step up; it's a step up, too, from the Rani's previous appearance.
 Happily, the McCoy era will take a leap in quality in the serials just ahead.

 129. The Space Pirates (Second Doctor, 1969)